asha-saini06/java-refresher-notes/Notes.md

 ```
 You type the domain → DNS resolves it → browser connects to the server's IP.

+Domain Name System (DNS) is an internet service that translates domain names into IP addresses.
+Because domain names are alphabetic, they're easier to remember.

 **How DNS Works (Simplified)**

 1. Client sends DNS query